Refine your search for walks in Coulangeron

 The wash houses

-Please note: the current route between (9) and (10) is completely closed.
-The official route for this trail has been altered for the period from 18 March 2026 to 30 April 2026.
-Directional signposts will be in place during this period.
+Please note: The official route for this trail has been modified for the period from 18 March 2026 to 30 April 2026.
+Directional signposts have been installed during this period between (10) and (11).

-Marked route No. 9.From wash house to wash house, passing through old underground limestone quarries and ancient Neolithic and Palaeolithic sites, this route circles the commune.
-At every crossroads, there is the option to head into the village centre.
+Marked route No. 9.From wash house to wash house, passing through old underground limestone quarries and ancient Neolithic and Palaeolithic sites, this route circles the village.
+At every crossroads, you can head into the village centre.
 Beautiful views along much of the route.Please note: this route is reserved for walkers.
-For mountain bikers, hybrid cyclists or horse riders, this route is for you.
+For mountain bikers, hybrid cyclists or horse riders, this route is designed for you.

 The Rochers du Saussois circular via the terrace of Mailly-le-Château